activa-prefapp/oam-terraform-controller/docs-module/custom-modules.md

 You can add your custom modules by configuring a new CRD for each module.

 In this demo a new ComponentDefinition is generated to add the ability to provision a custom module.
-The module to be configured is located in a public git repository: https://github.com/prefapp/tfm/tree/main/modules/aws-sso
+The module to be configured is located in a public git repository: https://github.com/prefapp/tfm/tree/main/modules/aws-sso.

+Set the ``configuration`` value to the url of the git repository and the ``path`` value to the path where the module files are located.
+If the module files are located in the root path of the repository it is not necessary to set the ``path`` variable.

 The new component definition would look like this: